cafeibit/Azure-Data-Engineering/readme.md

   * Azure Synapse serverless SQL pool accesses the storage to read the files using credentials.
   * There are 3 types of credentials that are supported: Azure Active Directory pass-through, Managed Identity, Shared access signature (SAS).
   * To explicitly specify an identity of a logged in user, you need to create a database scoped credential as follows:

-    --`CREATE DATABASE SCOPED CREDENTIAL [sqlondemand]`
+    `CREATE DATABASE SCOPED CREDENTIAL [sqlondemand]`

-    --`WITH IDENTITY='User Identity'`
+    `WITH IDENTITY='User Identity'`

   * To instruct the serverless SQL pool to use a managed identity, create a credential as follows.

-    --`CREATE DATABASE SCOPED CREDENTIAL [sqlondemand]
+    `CREATE DATABASE SCOPED CREDENTIAL [sqlondemand]`

-    --`WITH IDENTITY='Managed Identity'`
+    `WITH IDENTITY='Managed Identity'`

-  * A Shared access signature (SAS) is a storage feature, that enables you to give a time bound permissions at a storage account file system or directory level .
+  * A Shared access signature (SAS) is a storage feature, that enables you to give a time bound permissions at a storage account file system or directory level

-    --`CREATE DATABASE SCOPED CREDENTIAL [sqlondemand]`
+    `CREATE DATABASE SCOPED CREDENTIAL [sqlondemand]`

-    --`WITH IDENTITY='SHARED ACCESS SIGNATURE',
+    `WITH IDENTITY='SHARED ACCESS SIGNATURE',
 SECRET = 'sv=2018-03-28&ss=bf&srt=sco&sp=rl&st=2019-10-14T12%3A10%3A25Z&se=2061-12-31T12%3A10%3A00Z&sig=KlSU2ullCscyTS0An0nozEpo4tO5JAgGBvw%2FJX2lguw%3D'  `

 * Create external data sources in Azure Synapse serverless SQL pools